-Although a final draft of such RTS has been formally adopted by the European Commission, PCS notes that such RTS has not yet come into force.
+Although a draft of such RTS has been published by the EBA, PCS notes that such RTS has not yet come into force.
 It is not necessary, as a technical legal matter, for the RTS to come into force before STS securitisations are issued.
 In the absence of the RTS, market participants must turn to the text of the Regulation to interpret what "homogeneity" means.

-In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS adopted by the European Commission.
+In interpreting the expression, PCS has based itself on the text of the Regulation, its knowledge of the intent of the legislators - including, crucially, the legislators belief that the STS Regulation was justified by the excellent performance of most "plain vanilla" European securitisations and the draft RTS published by the EBA.

 Based on the above, it seems clear to PCS that the Regulation would not seek to exclude from the STS category securitisations that have performed extremely well and are universally considered "homogenous" by market participants.
 This does not exonerate any transaction from being analysed against this criterion but does set the background for such analysis.

-Turning, for guidance, to the draft RTS adopted by the European Commission, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) same asset class and (d) relevant risk factors.
+Turning, for guidance, to the draft RTS published by the EBA, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) same asset class and (d) relevant risk factors.

-Until the RTS is finally approved and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
-It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool
+Until the RTS is published and following the guiding principles of the EBA, we note that "similar underwriting standards" must mean something like the same type of underwriting approach, looking at the same types of data points to calculate the same type of credit risk.
+It cannot mean "exactly the same underwriting criteria", since this would make it impossible for any securitisation ever to have a "homogenous" pool.

-In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by Triodos Bank N.V.on the same platform, they are a single asset class - residential mortgages - and, based on the EBA's suggested approach, the mortgages are all originated in the same jurisdiction.
+In the Transaction, the credit card accounts were underwritten on a similar basis, they are being serviced by Bank of Scotland and Lloyds Bank, they are a single asset class - credit card accounts / receivables to individuals - and, based on the EBA's suggested approach, the credit card accounts and receivables are all originated in the same jurisdiction.